frederic-perez/AmE-dictionary/data/idioms.md

 __keep a sharp lookout (for something or someone)__ To remain vigilant or carefully watchful (for something or someone).
 __keep above water__ :two::hammer: _This is keeping myself above water._
 __keep an eye peeled (for something or someone)__ To remain vigilant or carefully watchful (for something or someone).
+__keep from (doing something)__ To stop oneself or another from (doing something). _I could hardly keep from hitting him._ _You honestly think that’s gonna keep the Joker from killing people?_ :es: abstenerse de
 __keep in step with the times__ To be, strive to be, or appear to be contemporary, fashionable, and/or relevant in modern times.
 __keep it under wraps__ Keep it a secret.
 __keep mum__ To remain silent; to not say anything (e.g., about a secret).